cbassa/strf/README.md

 Here we use the **Adalm Pluto** transceiver with `iio_readdev`.
 The transceiver is connected via USB.
 Replace `x.y.z` by the USB bus ID of your transceiver.
 You can retreive the USB IDs from the output of `iio_info -s`.
 Connection via Ethernet is possible as well.
 Before receiving we have to set center frequency, samplerate, gain, ... by a bunch of `iio_attr` commands.

+With I/Q recordings obtained from Gqrx:

+    ./rffft -i gqrx_YYYYMMDD_HHMMSS_97400000_2000000_fc.raw -f 97400000 -s 2000000 -F float -T "YYYY-MM-DDTHH:MM:SS"

+**Gqrx** records complex samples into `raw` files.
+The filename contains date, time, center frequency and samplerate separated by underscores.
+Replace `YYYYMMDD` and `HHMMSS` by your actual time and respectively.
+Pay attention to insert an uppercase `T` between date and time in the time stamp parameter of the `rffft` command.

 The output spectrograms can be viewed and analysed using `rfplot`.